|

 trail to the left leaves the park and passes under the highway, leading

 to Edgewood Road (and continuing to Cañada Road).
-Continue straight
+Continue straight, now

 Two junctions are reached in quick succession.